Gertrude Kingston: Later years

 Kingston was in the United States for much of World War I where she gave talks about the war effort in Britain.
 In Boston she appeared in three plays by Shaw, including Great Catherine.
 In 1916 she appeared with her own theatrical company in The Queen's Enemies, and in four plays by Shaw: The Inca of Perusalem, Great Catherine, Overruled and How He Lied to Her Husband, and played Ermyntrude in Shaw's The Inca of Perusalem with the Pioneer Players, the Women's suffrage theatre company; for some years she had been a speaker on behalf of the suffrage movement in Britain.
 She organised a war charities' revue in London in 1916 in aid of the Star and Garter Home.

 After World War I Kingston returned to Britain where she resumed her acting career, also becoming a regular speaker for the Conservative Party.
 In 1924 she considered standing for Parliament.
 She taught public speaking and became a journalist, writing on a variety of subjects.
 In 1927 an exhibition of her Lacquer work was held in New York City, her technique becoming known as 'Kingston lacquer'.
 Also in 1927 Kingston produced and appeared in Nevertheless in London.
-Her final performance was as Elizabeth I in When Essex Died in 1932.
+Her final performance was as Queen Elizabeth I in When Essex Died in 1932.
 In 1937 her autobiography Curtsey While You're Thinking was published.

 Gertrude Kingston died at the Empire Nursing Home in Westminster in London in 1937 aged 75.